Changing Careers

 -

-Read the cover letter, resume page for ways to direct your cover letter and resume to the job to which you are applying.
+Read the cover letter/resume page for ways to direct your cover letter and resume.
 You will focus on "transferable skills," that is, skills you have that are also needed in your new career.
 By doing so you will build a "compelling reason" for being hired.

 -

 It is essential that you network and research the field.
 I wrote a great two-part blog on networking.
 That term makes some people anxious--they don't think they know anyone or know what to do.
-Read the blog--I'll show you how to do it.
+Read the blog--I'll show you how to do it and you will realize that you have more connections than you think.

 How Networking Works